-The undersigned stockholder of Brooke Group Ltd. (the "Company") hereby constitutes and appoints Joselynn D. Van Siclen and Marc N. Bell, attorney and proxy of the undersigned, with power of substitution, to attend, vote and act for the undersigned at the 1998 Annual Meeting of Stockholders of the Company, a Delaware corporation, to be held at , Miami, Florida 33131 on Thursday, October 15, 1998 at 11:00 a.m. local time, and at any adjournments or postponements thereof, with respect to the following on the reverse side of this proxy card and, in their discretion, on such other matters as may properly come before the meeting and at any adjournments or postponements thereof.
+The undersigned stockholder of Brooke Group Ltd. (the "Company") hereby constitutes and appoints Joselynn D. Van Siclen and Marc N. Bell, attorney and proxy of the undersigned, with power of substitution, to attend, vote and act for the undersigned at the 2000 Annual Meeting of Stockholders of the Company, a Delaware corporation, to be held at The Hyatt Regency Miami, 400 S.E.
+Second Avenue, Miami, Florida 33131 on Wednesday, May 24, 2000 at 2:00 p.m. local time, and at any adjournments or postponements thereof, with respect to the following on the reverse side of this proxy card and, in their discretion, on such other matters as may properly come before the meeting and at any adjournments or postponements thereof.

-(TO BE CONTINUED AND SIGNED ON THE REVERSE SIDE)

-[X] PLEASE MARK YOUR VOTE AS IN THIS EXAMPLE.

-Item 1.
-Election of Directors:

-FOR all nominees named at right (except as indicated to the contrary) []

-WITHHOLD AUTHORITY to vote for all nominees named at right []

-Nominees: Robert J. Eide, Bennett S. LeBow, Jeffrey S. Podell and Jean E. Sharpe

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the line provided below.)

-Item 2.
-Proposal to increase authorized Common Stock to 100,000,000 shares.

-[] FOR [] AGAINST Г [] ABSTAIN

-Item 3.
-Proposal to approve Brooke Group Ltd. Long-Term Incentive Plan.

-Г] FOR Г 1 AGAINST T Г 1 ABSTAIN

-If not otherwise directed, this proxy will be voted FOR the election of the nominees, FOR the increase in the authorized Common Stock and FOR the approval of the Long-Term Incentive Plan.
+(TO BE CONTINUED AND SIGNED ON THE REVERSE SIDE) PLEASE MARK YOUR VOTE AS IN THIS EXAMPLE. [x] Item 1.
+Election of Directors: FOR all nominees named at right (except as indicated to the contrary) [ ] WITHHOLD AUTHORITY to vote for all nominees named at right [ ] Nominees: Robert J. Eide, Bennett S. LeBow, Jeffrey S. Podell and Jean E. Sharpe (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the line provided below.) \\\\\\ Item 2.
+Proposal to approve Brooke Group Ltd. 1999 Long-Term Incentive Plan. [ ] ABSTAIN [ ] FOR [ ] AGAINST Item 3.
+Proposal to change the corporate name to Vector Group Ltd. [ ] FOR [ ] AGAINST If not otherwise directed, this proxy will be voted FOR the election of the nominees, FOR the approval of the Long-Term Incentive Plan and FOR the change in the corporate name.